Snakes And Their Tongues: 10 Different Styles

 Tongue: bright red.

-Their flecking red tongue is designed not to look menacing, but to detect prey scents, carried on the winds or lingering on objects like a log.
-Painted bronzebacks prey on frogs, one species being Asian rice frogs (Fejervarya limnocharis).
+Painted bronzebacks prey on frogs, with one species being the Asian rice frog (Fejervarya limnocharis).
 They also eat lizards such as Brooke’s house gecko.
-Their tongue might also help them detect a predator: the Javan spitting cobra, a confirmed predator of painted bronzebacks.
+Their flecking red tongue isn’t designed to look menacing, but to detect prey scents, carried on the winds or lingering on objects like logs.
+Their tongue might also help them to detect a deadly predator: the Javan spitting cobra, which is confirmed to eat them.

-Other family members: this is a huge family with over 50 members.
+Close relatives: the Dendrelaphis bronzeback genus is huge, with at least 50 members.
 The Burmese bronzeback of Vietnam has an oily black tongue, while the saw-tooth necked bronzeback is another with a red tongue.
-Red is more common than not.
+Red is more common than not with bronzebacks.

 2 Spotted bush snake